LakaBoom/neighborhoodmap/README.md

 ##API used

 Google Maps API for the Map.
+FourSquare API for get the data.

 ##Helped Links

 - All the icons are from https://www.flaticon.com/
 - Service worker is guided by https://medium.freecodecamp.org/how-to-customize-service-workers-with-create-react-app-4424dda6210c
+- Get venues from FourSquare API is guided by https://www.youtube.com/watch?v=dAhMIF0fNpo&t=571s

 ## Problems met